How Diet Changes in the New Year Impact Your Oral Health

 Why Water Intake Rises in the New Year

-Many people pledge to drink more water after the holidays.
+Many people pledge to drink more water after the holidays, and this habit has significant benefits for oral health.
 Drinking plenty of water keeps your mouth hydrated, reduces dry mouth symptoms, and improves saliva flow.
+Proper hydration also helps maintain a healthy pH balance in the mouth, reducing the likelihood of enamel erosion and gum irritation.

 Water vs. Flavored Beverages

-While flavored drinks may seem harmless, many contain hidden acids or sugars that weaken enamel.
-Water remains the gold standard for oral hydration.
+While flavored drinks may seem harmless, many contain hidden acids or sugars that weaken enamel over time.
+Even naturally flavored beverages can have acidic components that gradually erode tooth surfaces.
+Water remains the gold standard for oral hydration because it contains no sugars, no acids, and naturally helps flush bacteria from the mouth.

-For a helpful breakdown of beverage acidity levels, you can visit the American Dental Association’s resource page:
+In addition to drinking water, rinsing your mouth with water after meals or snacking can help remove residual sugars and acids, giving your teeth an extra layer of protection.
+For a helpful breakdown of beverage acidity levels, you can visit the American Dental Association’s resource page here.

 High-Protein Diets and Oral Health Outcomes